Last Updated July 11, 2020

 Real estate must be held for five years before it can be resold if you’re a solo investor.
 If you choose to share an investment with someone else, you will have to hold the real estate for seven years before you can resell it.

-No. You won’t have to visit St. Kitts and Nevis prior to getting your passport, nor will you have to go there once you are a citizen to renew your passport.
+No. You won’t have to visit the country prior to getting your St. Kitts and Nevis passport, nor will you have to go there once you are a citizen to renew your passport.

 Is obtaining a St. Kitts and Nevis citizenship confidential?